Skip to Main Content

 Steps of ORLO list creation

-To start creating and editing ORLO lists, you will need 'List Publisher' permissions.
-Please email your subject librarian or orlo@bodleian.ox.ac.uk to request permissions.
+To start creating and editing ORLO lists, you will need Instructor permissions.
+Please email your subject librarian or orlo@bodleian.ox.ac.uk to request permissions; you will need to confirm that you have read the training documentation on these pages to receive these.
 Alternatively, please sign up to one of our ORLO list creation training sessions, where you will be sent permissions on completion.

-From here, click the Create new list button.
-Please note that this button will only be visible to those who have accepted their List Publisher permissions.
+From here, select either the Create new list button to start a list from scratch, or Import list if you have a file you wish to import.
+Please note that this button will only be visible to those who have been given instructor permissions.

-You will then be prompted to set the details for your new list, including an appropriate name (please see the Naming convention tab above), description and the year that the list will run for (e.g. academic or calendar year).
-Please ignore the hierarchy button as this feature is not currently in use.
+You will then be prompted to set the details for your new list, including an appropriate name (please see the Naming convention tab above) and List description.
+The year for which the list is run is set separately (e.g. academic or calendar year).
+You can ignore the 'Link to Course' button at this stage, but a link to a course record in the Library Management System (Alma) is necessary before the list can be published.
+Please contact orlo@bodleian.ox.ac.uk to have a course record set up for you.

-For example, a departmental list for the Oxford Internet Institute would appear like this: OII_MSc SDS_Foundations of Social Data Science_MT
+For example, a departmental list for the Oxford Internet Institute would appear like this: OII_MSc SDS_Foundations of Social Data Science_MT_AY23-24

 The list of all existing departmental and college codes is on the Key Contacts page of this LibGuide.
 If your department or college is new to ORLO and so there is currently no suitable code for you yet, please email orlo@bodleian.ox.ac.uk.